jakubtomsu/jakubtomsu.github.io/content/posts/input_in_fixed_timestep.md

 }
 ```

-But, this has a number of problems.
+But, this has a number of problems:
 1. Inputs are lost when there are no ticks to run for few frames.
 2. Mouse delta is applied multiple times
 3. Key states which should only be valid for one frame (like Pressed and Released) are passed into `game_tick` multiple times.